Home Services Repairs Prices Pests About Us FAQ

 Nuisance Concerns: Fox are a nuisance primarily for poultry producers.
 Turkeys, chickens, ducks, and geese are all susceptible to an opportunistic fox.
 Young pigs, lambs, and small pets are also killed by foxes.
 Foxes may carry rabies.
 Additionally, foxes have been known to steal pet food left outside for outdoor pets.

 Wondering how to get rid of fox or coyotes?
 There is no magic spray or device that you can use to make them go away.
 Some people try to sell ultrasonic sound emitters.
 These devices are worthless at eliminating fox or coyotes.
-Some old wive's tales recommend the use of mothballs or ammonia-soaked rags to make them leave, but I've been to countless homes where these techniques failed - biologists know that these attempts won't work.
+Some old wives' tales recommend the use of mothballs or ammonia-soaked rags to make them leave, but I've been to countless homes where these techniques failed - biologists know that these attempts won't work.
 The ONE AND ONLY WAY to take care of your problem is with trapping and removal of the animals.
+Also, it will help if you don't feed the wildlife in your neighborhood.
 If you need to find a professional trapper in your hometown, just click our comprehensive list of hundreds of wildlife removal professionals, and you can have your problem quickly taken care of!